Planning-Inspectorate/odw-common/readme.md

     - You may also optionally use a different branch.
 Be aware that if the package is ever updated, you must manually uninstall the packages and reinstall
 2. Import the code in Python using `from odw_common.path.to.my.file import some_thing`

-*IMPORTANT* After merging a new Python change in this repo, you MUST reapply the ADO agent config to each environment in order for the other CICD pipelines to pick up the change
+*IMPORTANT* After merging a new Python change in this repo, you MUST reapply the ADO agent config to each environment in order for the other CICD pipelines to pick up the change.
+This can be found at https://dev.azure.com/planninginspectorate/operational-data-warehouse/_build?definitionId=311